All articles

 • Huckleberry: strong, sleep-aware logging; sleep is the standout workflow.

-• BabyLog: routine logs across all 11 everyday types (feeds, sleep, nappies, solids, pumping, bath, growth, play, temperature, medication, notes) are designed to start from sensible defaults so you rarely need to type.
+• BabyLog: routine logs across all 12 everyday types (feeds, sleep, nappies, solids, pumping, bath, growth, play, temperature, medication, symptoms, notes) are designed to start from sensible defaults so you rarely need to type.
 Left-hand and right-hand modes keep important controls close to your thumb.

 Reviewing the day